Pub Date: April 7, 2011

 About the Author

-Elisabeth Frost is the author of a critical study, The Feminist Avant-Garde in American Poetry (University of Iowa Press, 2003), and a chapbook, Rumor (Mermaid Tenement Press, 2009).
-With Cynthia Hogue, she co-edited Innovative Women Poets: An Anthology of Contemporary Poetry and Interviews (University of Iowa Press, 2006).
-In 2009-2010, she held a Fulbright Fellowship as a visiting professor at the University of Wrocław, Poland, and she has also held grants from the Rockefeller Foundation-Bellagio Center and the MacDowell Colony for the Arts, among others.
-Her collaborations with the visual artist Dianne Kornberg have been shown at a number of venues across the country, and her poems have appeared in such journals as Barrow Street, Boulevard, The Denver Quarterly, The Journal, The New England Review, Poetry, and The Yale Review.
-Frost is an associate professor of English and Women's Studies at Fordham University, where she teaches contemporary poetry and creative writing, as well as edits the Poets Out Loud book series from Fordham University Press.
+Elisabeth Frost is the author of The Feminist Avant-Garde in American Poetry (Iowa, 2003); Bindle, a text-image collaboration with artist Dianne Kornberg (Ricochet Editions, 2015); and two chapbooks: A Theory of the Vowel (Red Glass Books, 2011) and Rumor (Mermaid Tenement Press, 2009).
+She is also co-editor of Innovative Women Poets: An Anthology of Contemporary Poetry and Interviews (Iowa, 2006).
+Frost has held grants from the Fulbright Foundation, the Rockefeller Foundation-Bellagio Center, Yaddo, the MacDowell Colony, and others.
+Her poems and critical essays have appeared in such journals as Postmodern Culture, The Denver Quarterly, Barrow Street, Boulevard, HOW2, The Journal, The New England Review, Poetry, and The Yale Review.
+Frost is Professor of English and Women's & Gender Studies at Fordham University, where she teaches contemporary poetry and creative writing, as well as editing the Poets Out Loud Prizes book series from Fordham Press.

 Visit the author's website.